 Let’s look at the facts:

-UK: The sale and purchase of CBD-infused items are legally allowed as novelty food items and shows no sign of slowing down.
-While a large number of cannabinoids are illegal under the Misuse of Drugs Act, CBD (or cannabidiol) is fully legal provided it has maximum 0.1% THC.
+UK: The sale and purchase of CBD-infused items are legally allowed, and show no sign of slowing down.
+However, if you list your products are novel, you must remove them until authorised.
+Whilst a large number of cannabinoids are illegal under the Misuse of Drugs Act, CBD (or cannabidiol) is fully legal provided it has maximum 0.1% THC.

 USA: Despite being a federalised country, the passing of the 2018 Farm Bill has made the purchase and consumption of CBD oil legal in all fifty states of America.
 While the FDA is actively looking into the regulation of CBD products, they are broadly available and can be freely consumed.